csatuic/cs361-website-old/_homeworks/homework2.md

 The content of lab section will cover basic usage of `gdb`, `strace` and `ltrace` which will be incredibly helpful for this assignment.

+`./4` is the "final boss" of this assignment (and is thus worth more points).
+It tests the implementation of a dynamically linked library, so it will leverage all of your skills that you've developed while studying chapter 7.

 #### Template

 The executable files are available in the classroom repository and can be accessed using the link above.